hackerb9/ugrep/README.md

 	    📾	U+1F4FE	PORTABLE STEREO
 	    📿	U+1F4FF	PRAYER BEADS

+* List which installed fonts have the "mho" glyph defined:

+	    $ ugrep -l mho
+		℧    U+2127  INVERTED OHM SIGN (mho)
+					 DejaVu Math TeX Gyre
+					 DejaVu Sans Book
+					 DejaVu Serif Book
+					 EB Garamond 12
+					 FreeMono
+					 FreeSans
+					 FreeSerif
+					 MathJax_AMS
+					 Noto Sans Mono
+					 Noto Sans
+					 Noto Serif
+					 OpenSymbol
+					 Symbola
+					 TakaoPGothic

+  Note that for this to work, you'll need a machine that has FontConfig installed.
+(Most GNU/Linux machines should already be set).

+  Additionally, the requested character will be displayed in each of the typefaces if your terminal supports sixel graphics (e.g., `xterm -ti vt340`) and you have ImageMagick installed.

 * View _all_ Unicode characters:

 	    $ ugrep 0..10FFFF  |  less		# ugrep ".?" is equivalent.